Advancing Pennsylvania’s Entrepreneurial and Innovation Economy

 Our Approach

-Fourth Economy conducted an initial data analysis, and then held two convenings with over 50 entrepreneurial and innovation-focused stakeholders.
-These Build Sessions were designed to create actionable strategies to reestablish a commitment to PA’s innovation and entrepreneurial economy and improve the state’s competitive position.
+Fourth Economy conducted an initial data analysis and then held two convenings with over 50 entrepreneurial and innovation-focused stakeholders.
+These Build Sessions were designed to create actionable strategies to reestablish a commitment to Pennsylvania’s innovation and entrepreneurial economy and improve the state’s competitive position.

 The Results